rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation.md

 The boxed equation above expresses a remarkable fact.
 No matter what our fit gives us, the computed coefficients must always satisfy equation $$\eqref{eq:cc}$$.

-## Computing the fitting coefficients
+## Computing the fit

-The number of basis functions is a free parameter and we can start things with $$M=20$$.
+The number of component functions is a free parameter and we can study things with $$M=20$$.
 The figure below shows the convergence of the fitting procedure.
 The coefficients start with random initial values.
 As the gradient descent iterations progress, the coefficients converge to their final values.
 Their trajectories look cool, but have no identifiable pattern.

-In the inset we show the conservation condition.
-As the fit converges, the conservation condition
+In the inset we show the invariance condition.
+As the fit converges, the invariance condition
 $$\sum_{m=1}^M\frac{\alpha_m\sqrt{\pi}}{\sqrt{\beta_m}}$$ approaches $1.0$.
 Due to the nature of the approximation the final value is close to $0.92$ in stead of $1.0$.